Faculty/Staff Work/Life

 3. Click "Submit."

-Fall 2025 Parenting Workshops
+Spring 2026 Parenting Workshops

-Thursday, September 25th; Noon – 1 pm via Zoom
+Thursday, February 26th; Noon – 1 pm via Zoom

-Tuesday, October 21, Noon - 1 pm, via Zoom
+Wednesday, April 1st; Noon - 1 pm via Zoom

-Speaker: Karen Patchell, Be Well at Work
+Speaker: Karen Patchell, MA, Be Well at Work Work/Life Lead

 Transitioning Back After Baby Bonding Leave

-Tuesday, October 28th, Noon - 1 pm via Zoom
+Tuesday, April 28th, Noon - 1 pm, via Zoom

 For both birth and non-birth parents, the transition back to work after baby bonding leave can feel overwhelming.
 It can be filled with a vast array of emotions, concerns, and limitations, not to mention demanding and conflicting schedules.